JordanAnthonyKing/japanese/japanese.md

 -   おどろいたこと doesn&rsquo;t mean &rsquo;A surprised thing&rsquo;, it means &rsquo;the surprising thing&rsquo; (surprisingly).
 The に attached is again to turn it into an adverb.
 So: &rsquo;She fell surprisingly&rsquo;.
 Of course, it isn&rsquo;t surprising that she fell, but it is suprising that she fell ゆっくり ゆっくり (slowly slowly).
 -   ゆっくり is slightly unusual in that it is fundamentall a noun, but we can use it as an adjective without adding に to it.
 We will see ゆっくり very often.

+<a id="org6dbcebd"></a>

+# Lesson 15: Transitivity

+*Transitive* and *intransitive* aren&rsquo;t as big of a misnomer as some of the things we&rsquo;ve seen so far, but a better pair of terms would be *Self-move* and *Other-move*.

+In japanese, a move-word 動詞 (どうし) is a word that denotes an action of a movement.
+So a self-move verb is a verb that moves itself.
+If I &rsquo;stand-up&rsquo; that&rsquo;s a self-move action.
+But throwing a ball is an &rsquo;other-move&rsquo; action, one is not throwing themselves, they are throwing a ball.
+It&rsquo;s as simple as that.

+Japanese has a lot of pairs of words, these could be called forms, or just closely related words, that give the self-move and other-move variations of the verb.
+For example:

+-   出る (でる) - leave, exit, come out - Self-move
+-   出す (だす) - take out, bring out - Other-move

+Most of the time we can tell which is a self-move word and which is an other-move word by following a few simple rules.

+The first thing to know is that there is a root word for self-move and a root word for other-mode:

+-   ある - Be - Self-move
+-   する - Do - Other-move

+Knowing this there are three laws of move-word pairs.

+1.  す and せる (え-stem) ending verbs are other-move
+2.  あ-stem + る (aru) ending verbs are self-move
+3.  え-stem + る (eru) flip self/other-move either way

+Honorary members of the す family:

+-   む -> める is always other-move
+-   ぶ -> べる is always other-move
+-   つ -> てる is always other-move

+The only wildcards left are:

+-   く/ぐ -> ける/げる
+-   う ー> える
+-   Some る-ending verbs not covered by the first two laws

+Is there anything we can do to simplify this: える version have the opposite of the standard word.

 # Footnotes